 Have COVID-19 questions?

-And if you develop any other symptoms – even milder symptoms you typically associate with a common cold – you should contact your physician or get tested for COVID-19.
+It’s even harder to tell the difference knowing that sore throat is a COVID symptom.
 The common cold and the virus that causes COVID-19 are both the same type of virus – called a coronavirus – and can cause similar symptoms.

 “We have to be very vigilant with cold symptoms,” Dr. Curtis said.
 “We as a society used to be kind of dismissive of cold symptoms, but we can’t be dismissive of them now.
 If you have just a sore throat with no other symptoms, it’s less likely to be COVID-19.
 But with other symptoms, it is possible you have COVID.
-Sore throat, cough, fever – I would be worried about COVID.
+Sore throat, cough, fever – I would be worried about COVID.”

 What else could it be?

 - If you also have difficulty swallowing, you should be seen by your physician.
 If you experience shortness of breath, you should be evaluated.
-If you have a single lump on one side of your neck, you should get evaluated. (strep is bilateral swelling)
+If you have a single lump on one side of your neck, you should get evaluated.

-- If your cold symptoms turn out to be due to an actual cold, you need some fluids and rest and you should be back up in a couple days.
+- If your cold symptoms turn out to be due to an actual cold, you need some fluids and rest, and you should be back up in a couple days.

 - Influenza can cause a sore throat that is typically very abrupt, and commonly joined by body aches, fevers and headache.